google/android-classyshark/README.md

 Follow the shark on twitter [@ItsClassyshark](https://twitter.com/ItsClassyshark)

 ClassyShark is a standalone tool for Android developers.
 It can reliably browse any Android executable and show important info such as class interfaces and members, dex counts and dependencies.
-The browser supports multiple formats including libraries (.dex, .aar, .so), executables (.apk, .jar, .class) and all Android binary xmls: AndroidManifest, resources, layouts etc'.
+ClassyShark supports multiple formats including libraries (.dex, .aar, .so), executables (.apk, .jar, .class) and all Android binary xmls: AndroidManifest, resources, layouts etc'.

 ### Usefull links
 * [User Guide] (https://github.com/borisf/classyshark-user-guide)